-Ap plicant: Date: and app u must address the following threshold requirement acceptable for rating and ranking.
-You can verblication kit by using a check mark in the space property that information is included appropriately.
-DerNOFA, General Section II.) erify that information rovided.
-Please note is included in your that HUD will also TH RESHOLD REQUIREMENT APPLICANT USE ONLY HUD USE ONLY 1.
-Certification on Residents Affected by Welfare Reform 2.
-Memorandum of Understanding (MOU) for Partnership between Applicant/PHA 3.
+Αţ plicant: Date: an ap ve nu must address the following threshold requirements d acceptable for rating and ranking.
+You can verify plication kit by using a check mark in the space providing that information is included appropriately.
+(See No perNOFA, General Section II.)
+Note: Items marked with that information ed.
+Please note DFA, Section VI is included in yo that HUD will al (A) & (B) (1-9) ar ur so nd Tl· IRESHOLD REQUIREMENT APPLICANT USE ONLY HUD USE ONLY 1.
+Certification on Residents Affected by Welfare Reform · .
+2. Memorandum of Understanding (MOU) for Partnership between Applicant and PHA/tribe/TDH E 3.
 Accessible Community Facility - Executed Use Agreement or MOU 4.
-Match Agreements 5.
-Contract Administrator Signed Statement · 6.
-Proof of Applicant Nonprofit Status 7.
-Certification of Resident Council Board Election 8.
-List of RAs to Receive Support (CWRO applicants only) 9.
-Physical Improvements (Only for applicants proposing physical improvements) 10.
-Certification of Consistency and Compliance with General SuperNOFA Threshold Requiremen ts 11.
-All Certifications and Assurances required by General Section SuperNOFA are in Tab 3
+Match Agreements ### 5.
+Certification of Compliance with 24 CFR Part 84 or Contract Administrator Signed Statement 6.
+Proof of Applicant Nonprofit Status (State or IRS) 7.
+Certification of Reside at Council Board Election 8.
+List of RAs to Receive Support and Letters of Support From RAs (CWRO applicants only) 9.
+Physical ImprovementsDescription, Budget, Timetable, and Firm Commitments for Service Provisio (Only for applicants proposing physical improvements) 10 Certification of Consistency and Compliance with General SuperNOFA Threshold Requirements